djradon/public-notes/t.cs.sd.architecture.event-driven.md

 - https://thenewstack.io/supercharging-event-driven-integrations-using-apache-kafka-and-triggermesh/
   - "The difference between a message and an event can be confusing at first.
 An event is a notification that a state has changed.
 A message, however, contains additional information that represents more than just a notification.
 There is additional data associated with a message.
 Eventing is like a phone call, but it doesn’t tell you who is on the line or what their message is.
 A message provides the details of the call — e.g. who called and a transcription of what was discussed."
 - https://danieltammadge.com/2021/11/message-brokers-vs-event-brokers/
-  - "Often people don’t separate brokers, but in the book Building Event-Driven Microservices, the author divides the two into two different camps: Message brokers [[t.cs.sd.architecture.event-driven.event-broker]]"
+  - "Often people don’t separate brokers, but in the book Building Event-Driven Microservices, the author div
   - "I have seen a Kafka being used to send time-sensitive events that needed to be consumed by all running subscribers when a non-log based broker should have been used, such as RabbitMQ, AWS SQS or AWS SNS or even REDIS."
 - https://danieltammadge.com/2022/07/why-not-having-a-schema-registry-can-be-a-fatal-mistake-in-event-driven-architecture/
 - https://apisix.apache.org/blog/2022/09/23/build-event-driven-api/